TRUMPF-IoT/cdeDocs/docs/Coding/HelloWorld.md

 }
 ```

-4) add your new library as a reference to your Host
+4. Add your new library as a reference to your Host

 ### Done!